AmmarAgeeza/Flutter-Widgets/README.md

 ### This widget is useful for creating custom widget and clipping it.
 ## 33.ClipRRect Widget
 ### This widget is useful for creating custom widget and giving border radius to it.
+## 34.ClipRRect Widget
+### This widget is useful for creating custom widget and giving border radius to it.

+# Cupertino Widgets>>

+## 1.CupertinoActionSheetAction
+### This widget is useful for showing Bottom Sheet for IOS.